 They didn’t have to wait long.

-“I used it on the call, and I immediately was like, ‘I think that moment is actually right now,’” said Levin, ChartHop’s head of sales.
+“I used it on the call, and I immediately was like, ‘I think that moment is actually right now,’” said Levin, ChartHop’s VP of sales.

 His sales deck bombed, but he still made the sale and gained some valuable feedback he used to build his next sales deck.
-Such is life selling for a stealth-mode startup, where the product is unknown and there is no track record of successful sales to follow.
 Each pitch is an experiment to see what sticks and what doesn’t.

 Levin isn’t new to this experience.
 He had also worked with ChartHop founder Ian White on his startup SailThru during its early stages.
-When Levin signed on at ChartHop six months ago, the company was testing its product, an HR management software platform, in private beta.
+When Levin signed on at ChartHop, the company was testing its product, an HR management software platform, in private beta.
 He has since helped the startup expand its customer base fivefold, he said.

-The company announced in late February that it had raised $5 million in seed funding and was exiting stealth mode.
+The company announced in February 2020 that it had raised $5 million in seed funding and was exiting stealth mode.

 To get to this point, Levin had to build a sales strategy from scratch.
-We spoke with him about that process, as well as what any salesperson needs to know about selling as a stealth mode startup.
+Below are his tips for selling at a stealth mode startup.

-Build out a customer base from your network
+- Build out a customer base from your existing network.

 In the beginning, no one knows your company.
 There are no inbound leads, and cold calls and emails often go ignored.
 For customers, there’s a risk in purchasing a product from a company in stealth, Levin said.